kiba/Writings/for_science/chp15_discovery_time.md

 # **Chapter Fifteen: Discovery Time**

 **Forest 19, Vale**
-**Akeno Noguchi**
+**Lieutenant Akeno Noguchi**

-Transiting was still an unpleasant affair as Akeno contemplated his growing nausea and his companion, Toma Keiko.
+Transiting was still an unpleasant affair as Akeno contemplated his growing nausea and his partner in this operation, Toma Keiko.
 They just arrived in the middle of a forest in a raging storm, with heavy rain and rolling thunders.

 "You're going to be alright, Keiko-sensei?" he asked the anthropologist.